 Only AIM-enabled Micromanagers can be used in TNL.
-The Micromanagers listed below are preapproved for TNL2014 use.
+The Micromanagers listed below are preapproved for TNL2015 use.
 All teams must install all of these Micromanagers, so that opponents are able to use any of them.
 Current versions of these managers will be available on the TNL web site.

 - Duke Robinson

 - Buck Miller I, II, III, IV, and V

 - Billy Martin I, II, III, and IV

-- D'Artagnan Caillouet

-TNL teams may select another publicly-available Micromanager, or create their own Micromanager to manage their team on the road.
-Any team that chooses a Micromanager which is not listed above must provide a copy of that Micromanager to league opponents and to the Commissioner, who will post that Micromanager on the TNL web site.
+TNL teams may, with the approval of the Commissioner, select another publicly-available Micromanager, or create their own Micromanager, to manage their team on the road.
+If the non-standard Micromanager is approved, the requesting manager is responsible for distributing the Micromanager to his opponents.